 These are just a few the many successful results obtained by The Sills Law Firm, LLC through their experienced defense of DUI drug cases in Connecticut.

 Driving under the influence of marijuana, prescription medications and other drugs is illegal and treated as a criminal offense in Connecticut.
 These cases are prosecuted under Connecticut General Statutes § 14-227a – the same law used to prosecute drunk drivers.
 Connecticut’s DUI or OUI law prohibits operating a motor vehicle while under the influence of alcohol and/or drugs.
 “Drugs” can encompass marijuana, prescription medication, or any other illegal drug.

 However, unlike in DUI alcohol cases, police officers in Connecticut are generally not able to test for the amount or quantity of drugs in a person’s system at the time of arrest.
 Police officers will ask you to submit to a urine test which will detect the presence of a drug in your system, but not necessarily the level of drug in your system.
 Officers, therefore, often have to rely on other factors such as the presence of drugs in your vehicle, admissions of drug use, odors associated with drug use, the condition of your eyes, and certain behavioral tests designed to detect drug impairment.

 DUI by drug impairment is often a much more subjective crime that DUI by alcohol in Connecticut.
 As a result, these types of cases can present an experienced Connecticut DUI defense with more opportunities and options to mount a successful defense.

 Call (860) 524-8118 Today to Learn how we will Defend your DUI Drug Case

-CT Marijuana and Drug DUI Penalties
+CT Marijuana and Drug DUI Penalties in Connecticut

 Individuals convicted of operating under the influence of drugs in Connecticut face the same penalties as those convicted of operating under the influence of alcohol.